IBSurgeon offers an optimization service to improve Firebird (and InterBase) databases performance. It includes the following:

 The initial measurement of Firebird database performance is a mandatory step for any optimization service – it is not possible to set an optimization goal without such starting point.

 Most often Firebird database performance should be optimized with the goal to decrease the maximum response time, while the average time is usually good enough for end-users (it is not a rule, of course).
-For example, at the figure 1 you can see that average response time is ~250ms, which is considered by majority of users as «fast enough», and there are 2 peaks around 1 second and 1.2 second, which are noticeable delays.
+For example, at figure 1 you can see that average response time is ~250ms, which is considered by the majority of users as «fast enough», and there are 2 peaks around 1 second and 1.2 seconds, which are noticeable delays.

 After setting the goal we can start figuring out how average and maximum response times can be decreased.
 There are 4 main tuning areas:

 Let's go through these areas and see what can be done to improve Firebird performance.

 Firebird (version 2.5) has 4 architectures: SuperServer, Classic, SuperClassic, and Embedded.
 Since Classic and SuperClassic can use multi-core/multi-CPU hardware, and SuperServer uses only 1 core/CPU per database, sometimes simple change from SuperServer to Classic/SuperClassic leads to the significant improvement of performance (you can see an example of such situation in our test with 1.7 Terabyte Firebird database - please read it later – there are more interesting things below!).